pseeker33/EntropyPuzzle/README.md

 ## 🌐 Blockchain and Entropy

 In blockchain systems, true randomness is challenging to achieve.
 Traditional random number generators are predictable and can be manipulated.
-Entropy—a measure of unpredictability—is crucial for cryptographic security, smart contracts, and applications like gaming, gambling, and scientific simulations.
+Entropy, which measures the degree of unpredictability, is crucial for cryptographic security, smart contracts, and applications like gaming, gambling, and scientific simulations.

-GoodNumbers addresses this by leveraging blockchain's decentralized nature to generate verifiable, manipulation-resistant random numbers.
-By involving multiple participants and using complex input parameters, we create a source of entropy that's transparent, auditable, and resistant to single-point manipulation.

 ## 🎯 Project Overview

-GoodNumbers is a blockchain-based entropy generation system that creates decentralized randomness through a unique lottery mechanism.
+EntropyPuzzle is a blockchain-based entropy generation system that creates decentralized randomness through a unique lottery mechanism.
 Participants compete either adversarially or altruistically to generate entropy, win prizes, and fund social projects.

 ### 🔍 How It Works